CSE512-14W/a3-luheng-pany5/README.md

 ## Development Process

-We brainstormed potential topics and searched for datasets together.
+We brainstormed on potential topics and searched for datasets together.
 After we chose our dataset and discussed the initial visualization design and interactive technique, we split the work roughly as follows,
 - Luheng He
   - Data processing and preparation               (3 hours)
   - Design and Coding for Visualization           (16 hours)